-Cost of Owning a Italian Greyhound: Budget Guide
+Cost of Owning an Italian Greyhound

 Purchase/Adoption Cost

-Owning a Italian Greyhound is a significant financial commitment over their 14-15 yrs lifespan.
+Owning an Italian Greyhound is a significant financial commitment over their 14-15 yrs lifespan.
 While smaller breeds cost less for food and medications, they can still have expensive health conditions like dental disease and luxating patella.

 Health Predisposition Summary: Italian Greyhounds show higher-than-average incidence of dental disease, leg fractures, epilepsy based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.